-Every week, Rolling Stone AU/NZ keeps you in the loop with the freshest sounds from Australia.
+Every week, Rolling Stone AU/NZ keeps you in the loop with the freshest sounds from Australian music.

 Geoffrey O’Connor, “Let’s Make Love Feel Good Again”

-Geoffrey O’Connor just wants to keep it fun forever on “Let’s Make Love Feel Good Again”, his latest track from the upcoming album.
-Set to a rhythm “perfect for tipsy 57-year-old divorcees to dance to,” the song is a playful stroll through romance.
+Geoffrey O’Connor just wants to keep it fun forever on “Let’s Make Love Feel Good Again”, the latest track from his upcoming album.
+Set to a rhythm “perfect for tipsy 57-year-old divorcees to dance to,” it’s a playful stroll through romance.

 sleepazoid, “RATS”